 Other aspects which are an important part of the work we do here at Birdland include conservation and protection of endangered species through breeding programmes.
 If you’d like to arrange a special talk to learn more about this one of our expert keepers will be able to tell you how the work undertaken in wildlife and zoological parks across the UK is helping scientists and conservationists throughout the world.

-Role Play is also an incentive being introduced here at Birdland Park and Gardens in 2020 with our passionate team hoping to inspire today’s youth to become the next generation of bird lovers, creatures that are increasingly important to the UK’s ecosystem.
+Role Play is also an incentive being introduced here at Birdland Park and Gardens with our passionate team hoping to inspire today’s youth to become the next generation of bird lovers, creatures that are increasingly important to the UK’s ecosystem.
 Youngsters can take on the role of bird spotters with the brand-new free booklets hoping to add to the experience here at Birdland.

 Click here for information on any of the following; School & Educational Visits, Key Stages, Curriculum Topics, Pre-School Visits, Work Experience and email firstname.lastname@example.org if you’d like to arrange a visit.